Los Angeles and Independence Railroad: Railroad becomes more likely

 These new developments alarmed SP management.
-The Southern Pacific was building a line through the Los Angeles area which would make the city part of SP's southern transcontinental railroad route, something Los Angeles elites desperately wanted.
-SP management again tried to derail the competitive line, trying to persuade Congress to amend the Southern Pacific's original charter, a change which would have granted a change of route and would have left Los Angeles off the main line.
+The Southern Pacific was building a line through the Los Angeles area that would make the city part of its southern transcontinental railroad route, something Los Angeles elites desperately wanted.
+SP management again tried to derail the competitive line, attempting to persuade Congress to amend the Southern Pacific's original charter in a way that would have left Los Angeles off the main line.
 This effort also failed.

 In the meantime, Crawford left to begin grading in Cajon Pass.
-A line through this pass was necessary for any route to the Inyo mining territories.
-There was room for only one rail line, and the route through the pass was part of L.A. & I.'s original charter.
-The Southern Pacific sought to be the first to survey the Cajon Pass to block its use by the upstart L.A. & I. On January 9, 1875, in what became known as the "Battle of the Pass", Crawford and 100 Chinese laborers brought in from Northern California beat the Southern Pacific construction crew to the Cajon Pass and began staking out a route, securing the use of the pass for the L.A. & I. In addition, the workmen also began to dig a 3700-foot tunnel at the crest of the Cajon Pass area.
+A line through this pass was necessary for any route to the Inyo mining territories, and there was room for only one rail line.
+The route through the pass was part of L.A. & I.'s original charter, and the Southern Pacific sought to be the first to survey it in order to block the upstart line.
+On January 9, 1875, in what became known as the "Battle of the Pass", Crawford and 100 Chinese laborers brought in from Northern California beat the Southern Pacific construction crew to the Cajon Pass and began staking out a route, securing its use for the L.A. & I. The workmen also began to dig a 3,700-foot tunnel at the crest of the pass.

 A right-of-way between Santa Monica and the Los Angeles city limit was provided by local ranchers, anxious to have access to a railroad, for nominal sums.
-The right of way within the Los Angeles city limits was granted on July 14, 1875, for approximately $4075.00.
-Land for the Los Angeles station was procured in September, 1875 after a somewhat lengthy deliberative process by the Los Angeles Common Council.
-Once the location was secured, the station was built at San Pedro Street and Wolfskill (4th street).
+The right-of-way within the Los Angeles city limits was granted on July 14, 1875, for approximately $4,075.
+Land for the Los Angeles station was procured in September 1875 after a somewhat lengthy deliberative process by the Los Angeles Common Council.
+Once the location was secured, the station was built at San Pedro Street and Wolfskill (4th Street).